open-voice-interoperability/beaconforge/README.md

 * The Flask server listens for POST requests on the `/` endpoint.
 * It imports the assistant module (`assistant.py`) for response generation.
 * The `generate_response` function is called to handle incoming OVON messages.
 * The `intentConcepts.json` file is used for "word-spotting" by the **search_intent(input_text)** function in `assistant.py.
 It is a basic tool to detect very basic intents that can be used by your assistant.
-You can add a new concept by just adding a new concepts array element e.g.
+You should not play with this file just yet, but later (after the basic server is running) you can add a new concept by just adding a new concepts array element e.g.
 ```
     {
       "name": "amphibian",